 These cards remind many of the 1971 Topps cards that sell for premium prices in top condition.
 They make great investments and collectors should spend the extra money for high graded cards.

 2011 Topps Chris Sale Rookie #65

 These white bordered cards typically grade high.
 They are normally well centered and have a high gloss finish that protects the surface from scratching.
 These Topps Chris Sale rookies fetch $2-$3 ungraded and investors that are willing to buy lots can buy them even cheaper.
-When it comes to return on your investment these Chris Sale rookie cards maybe the best of the lot.
+These Chris Sale rookie cards may be the best of the lot.
 Gem mint 10 cards sell for $15-$20, which is not a bad markup on a $2 investment.
 It’s not the rarest or most expensive of his baseball cards, but still a quality investment for the price.

 2010 Bowman Sterling Chris Sale Autographed Rookie #C8

 This chromium card is outstanding.
 An on-card autograph of the Red Sox southpaw makes it a quality investment.
 These rare gems are getting harder and harder to find for under $50.
 They typically grade well, but surface scratches are sometimes an issue.
 The backs of these cards should be closely checked for hard to see surface creases.

 Colored refractors do exist and sell for a little more than the base autograph.
 In a recent eBay auction, a Gem MT 10 black refractor sold for $125.